Categories

 • Participants shall make all necessary preparations before commencing the performance at the Competition, including tuning of their instruments.

-• Participants and/or their accompanists (if any) must report at the Competition venue(s) no later than their scheduled time, with all the necessary instrument(s) and score(s).
-Late arrivals or those without all necessary instruments or scores may be disqualified.
+• Participants and/or their accompanists (if any) must report to the Competition venue(s) by their scheduled time with all the necessary instrument(s), score(s) and materials.
+Late arrival or failure to bring required materials may result in be disqualification.

 PUBLICITY, RECORDING & BROADCASTING

-• Prize winners in all categories may be invited, without payment, to perform in publicly, on television, on radio and/or attend interviews related to the Competition.
+• Prize winners in all categories may be invited, without remuneration to perform in publicly, on television, on radio and/or attend interviews related to the Competition.

-• The Organiser reserves the right to conduct live-stream, audio and video recording, and photography for the Competition and related activities for broadcasting and promotional purposes without any payment to the participants.
-Participants implicitly consent to these activities.
-The Organiser retains all rights to the live-stream and recorded materials.
+• The Organiser reserves the right to conduct live-streaming, audio and video recording, and photography for the Competition and related activities for broadcasting and promotional purposes without any payment to the participants.
+Participants are deemed to have given consent to such activities.
+The Organiser retains all rights to such recordings and materials.

-• Participants and their supporters are prohibited from taking photos, audio or video recording during the competition or in any other competition-related events.
+• Participants and their supporters are strictly prohibited from taking photographs, audio, or video recordings during the Competition or in any other competition-related events.
 Uploading relevant materials and records on social media platforms is also not allowed.

 PRIZE WINNERS’ CONCERT, FINAL FOR GRAND CATEGORY CUM PRIZE PRESENTATION CEREMONY

-Participation in the competition includes full acceptance to conditions listed below :
+Participation in the Competition constitutes full acceptance of the conditions set out below :

-• The registration fee, practice session fee and overpayment are non-refundable and non-transferable.
+• The registration fee, practice session fee and any overpayment are non-refundable and non-transferable.

-• Participant may enter the Solo and Ensemble Sections in the Competition.
-Each Ensemble Section participant may represent only one ensemble.
+• Participant may enter both the Solo and Ensemble Sections in the Competition.
+Each participant in the Ensemble Section may represent only one ensemble.

-• Any applicant providing knowingly inaccurate or misleading information will be disqualified.
+• Any applicant who provides knowingly inaccurate or misleading information will be disqualified.

-• Participants and supporters of participants must not communicate with or attempt to influence the Adjudicating Panel.
+• Participants and their supporters must not communicate with or attempt to influence the Adjudicating Panel.
 Failure to adhere to this rule may result in disqualification of the participant.

-• Participants are required to be neat and appropriately dressed for all rounds of the Competition.
+• Participants must be neatly and appropriately dressed for all rounds of the Competition.

-• The Organiser reserves the right to amend the rules and conditions of the Competition without prior notice.
-In case of discrepancies between the English and Chinese translations, the English version takes precedence.
+• The Organiser reserves the right to amend the rules and regulations of the Competition without prior notice.
+In the event of discrepancies between the English and Chinese versions, the English version shall prevail.

-• In the event of disputes, the Organiser’s decision, and/or that of the Adjudicating Panel acting on the Organiser’s behalf, shall be final, with no appeals or correspondence will be entertained.
+• In the event of any disputes, the decision of the Organiser and/or the Adjudicating Panel acting on its behalf, shall be final.
+No appeals or correspondence will be entertained.

 REPERTOIRES

-• If the chosen piece(s) exceeds the time limit, participants may perform excerpts, clearly indicating them on their scores during registration.
+• If the choice piece(s) exceeds the time limit, participants may perform excerpts, which must be clearly indicated on the submitted scores during registration.

-• The Organiser reserves the right to reject choice pieces and request participants to amend and resubmit their choice pieces if they do not meet the standards and requirements of the Competition.
+• The Organiser reserves the right to reject choice pieces and request participants to amend and resubmit their choice pieces if they do not meet the Competition’s standards and requirements.

-• Any changes to repertoire must be made in writing to the Organiser no later than Monday, 15 July 2024.
+• Any changes to repertoire must be submitted in writing to the Organiser no later than Monday, 22 July 2026.

-• Participants performing unpublished music in manuscript form must obtain necessary approval under the Copyright Act.
-Failure to do so will absolve the Organiser of responsibility for any copyright or composer’s fee.
-Participants agree to indemnify the Organiser against any actions and claims for damages from third parties owning the copyright.
+• Participants performing unpublished works in manuscript form must obtain necessary approvals under the Copyright Act.
+The Organiser shall not be held responsible for any copyright or composer fee issues.
+Participants shall indemnify the Organiser against any claims or actions arising from copyright infringement.

 ORDER OF APPEARANCE